nlpaueb/SumQE/README.md

 A preprint of the paper is available on [arXiv](https://arxiv.org/abs/1909.00578).

-**The code will be polished and fully documented before EMNLP-IJCNLP in November 2019.**

 ## Environment
 In our experiments we used Anaconda and python=3.6.
 You can set the environment using the following steps: